Writing for Teaching Young Children

 Writing Guidelines

-TYC publishes a few different kinds of articles and tips, and we need all types for each issue of the magazine.
 In general, TYC does not publish content or promotional pieces that focus on (or promote) one organization's products or services as editorial content.

 We are actively looking for the following types of content:

-- Full-length articles: Descriptions of research-based practices and innovative ideas that are grounded in real-life situations.
-Word count - 1,000–1,500 words.
-For examples of the variety of topics and stories, see What Will We Make?
-Using Process Art to Spark Preschoolers’ Development, Creating Anti-Racist Early Childhood Spaces, Playing Around with Number Composition: Games, Stories, and Everyday Problem Solving in the Preschool Classroom, and A New Purpose in Calendar Time.
+We are also seeking short pieces that highlight 3 to 4 noteworthy texts for young children with a short list of associated, practical activities.
+For example, see Now Read This!
+Books that Promote Race, Identity, Agency, and Voice and Now Read This!
+Supporting Positive Racial Identity with Literacy-Based Math. - Full-length articles: Descriptions of research-based practices and innovative ideas that are grounded in real-life situations.
+Word count: 1,000–1,500 words.
+For examples of the variety of topics and stories, see Creating Anti-Racist Early Childhood Spaces, Playing Around with Number Composition: Games, Stories, and Everyday Problem Solving in the Preschool Classroom, and Teachers Are My Classroom: Reflecting on My Journey from Teacher to Director.

 Issue Date |